vale981/website/site/content/posts/content.md

 same structure as the catalog database proper.
 The application id enables KStars to check if the database is really a catalog file and not to rely just on the structure of the contained database for that.
-In the future the ~file~ command and other utilities like file managers could be made aware of this special application id to recognize the catalog files.
+In the future the `file` command and other utilities like file managers could be made aware of this special application id to recognize the catalog files.
 We will leave it this level of detail for now.
-For more details please refer to my [[https://protagon.space/stuff/kstars_cleaned.org][notes]].
+For more details please refer to my [notes](https://protagon.space/stuff/kstars_cleaned.org).

 Of course the operations on catalogs have to somehow be accessible in the GUI of KStars so this was another point of action.
 Before that